UMSKT/LyssaRDSGen/README.md

 LyssaRDSGen
 ===========
 A website I made in my very limited free time that can generate SPK's (License Server ID's) and LKP's (License Key Packs) for activating Remote Desktop Services and Client Access Licenses.

+You can use it here: https://thecatontheceiling.github.io/LyssaTSGen/

 Heavily based on research done by my colleague, [WitherOrNot](https://github.com/WitherOrNot).
 You can see it [here](https://gist.github.com/WitherOrNot/c34c4c7b893e89ab849ce04e007d89a9).
 He is very smart. :)